 Ayurveda Herb Support for Bones and Joints

 Arthritis is the most common and debilitating disease of the musculoskeletal system.
+People who suffer with arthritis often struggle to walk which is why some choose to get wheelchairs (you can see here) to help them get around easier.
 Adjunct to characteristic features of joint pain, inflammation, tenderness, swelling and stiffness, this ailment often disables the individual.
 Osteo-arthritis, rheumatoid arthritis and gouty arthritis are the joint pain afflictions.

 Symptoms of Arthritis

 - Tenderness and enlargement of the joints, with limitation of movement.